top of page

 Whitney George’s music traverses the affective terrain between tragedy and ecstasy, fragility and strength, bringing together romantically delicate intimacy and the spectacular darkness of the macabre.
 Haunted by ghosts and/of love, George’s operas, staged multimedia works, and chamber music coloristically explore the mysteries of irrationality, nightmare, and memory, sonically seeking lost objects and hidden subjects.
 Given George’s theatrical inclinations and preoccupation with the tragic, she has turned again and again to opera as both a composer and conductor.

 Recently, George has been awarded a number of operatic commissions, premieres, and recognition: in 2017; the Elebash Award for her orchestration of Miriam Gideon’s opera Fortunato, which premiered under George’s baton in May 2019.
 In the same year; the commission of the two-act opera Princess Maleine by dell'Arte Opera and the video opera Julie by New Camerata Opera which was publicly released in 2020.
-During the 2023 season, Fresh Squeezed Opera commissions Fizz & Ginger, an immersive jazz experience, and the second operatic endeavor with libretitst Bea Goodwin.
-The duo is currently working on their third opera, No Man's Land, set to premiere in Spring 2025.
+In 2022, the commission of Fizz & Ginger by Fresh Squeezed Opera which premiered in 2023 with the Curiosity Cabinet, and was performed by the Chicago Fringe Opera in 2024.
+In 2024 George was awarded the Discovery Grant for her third and final operatic endeavor with Bea Goodwin: NO MAN'S LAND, which will premiere in June 2025 at Irondale.

 George is the artistic director and conductor of The Curiosity Cabinet, a chamber orchestra formed in 2009.
 She holds an undergraduate degree from the California Institute of the Arts (2008), a master’s degree from Brooklyn College (2010), and DMA from the CUNY Graduate Center (2021).
 In addition to her composing and conducting, George teaches privately and is on the faculty for Luna Lab.